PlanetLotus/keen5-linux/DEV.md

 Camera scrolling - enables levels larger than the screen.

 Basic collision implemented against the static tiles.
 Sloped tiles are also mostly working but have a few visual problems.
-Moving platforms work fine but have a couple minor problems.
+Moving platforms working as intended.
 Can jump down from certain tiles and from moving platforms.

 Physics implemented using floats for integrating position and ints for rendering position.